 Current regulations of the University and the city of Jena

-- Public ordinance mandates wearing qualified face masks while frequenting shops and using public transport facilities.
-Workplaces are exempt if observation of 6 ft minimum distance is secured at all times.
+- Public ordinance mandates wearing qualified face masks while using public transport facilities.

 Current regulations at Helmholtz Institute Jena

-- The University of Jena as well as Helmholtz Institute Jena are returning from emergency operations under stringent safety precautions.
-Employees are required to wear qualified mouth and nose covers (medical or FFP2 masks) on the institute’s premises, including hallways, kitchens, offices and laboratories.
+- Employees are no longer required to wear qualified mouth and nose covers (medical or FFP2 masks) on the institute’s premises.